pablokai/pablokai/README.md

-- 🔭 I’m currently working as a **Junior Software Developer at IT Rossmon**
+- 🔭 I’m currently working as a **Software Developer at IT Rossmon**

 - 🌱 I’m currently learning **React, Redux and JS**